H. G. Carrillo

-H. G. Carrillo (born Herman Glenn Carroll; April 26, 1960 – April 20, 2020) was an American writer and academic.
+H. G. Carrillo (born Herman Glenn Carroll; April 26, 1960 – April 20, 2020) was an American fiction writer and academic.
 In the 1990s, he began writing as "H. G. Carrillo," and he eventually adopted that identity in his private life as well.
-Carroll constructed a false claim that he was a Cuban immigrant who had left Cuba with his family at the age of seven; in fact, he was an African-American.
+Carroll constructed a false claim that he was a Cuban immigrant who had left Cuba with his family at the age of seven; in fact, he had no ties to Cuba.
 Carroll wrote frequently about the Cuban immigrant experience in the United States, including in his only novel, Loosing My Espanish (2004).
 He was an assistant professor of English at George Washington University from 2007 to 2013, and was later chair of the PEN/Faulkner Foundation.

 Carroll kept his true identity hidden from those close to him, including his husband, whom he married in 2015.
 Only after his death in April 2020 did the true details of his life become publicly known after members of his family revealed them.